diego-augusto/re-api/README.md

 ![example workflow](https://github.com/diego-augusto/re-api/actions/workflows/cicd.yml/badge.svg)
 [![codecov](https://codecov.io/gh/diego-augusto/re-api/graph/badge.svg?token=XO8CI94YMG)](https://codecov.io/gh/diego-augusto/re-api)

-## Running the application
+## Running the application (API-only)

-- Make sure `does not have` any other service running on port  or change the `PORT` environment variable.
+Make sure `does not have` any other service running on port  or change the `PORT` environment variable.

-- See the Makefile for more commands.
+See the Makefile for more commands.

 #### with go run
 ```bash